TheDMV2/Irukandji-Image-Optimizer/README.md

 # WARNING - AI CODED

 Everything behind the scenes was coded by free-version Gemini.
 The project quickly got too big for free-version Claude.
 Would paid versions have produced better code?
 Maybe.
 This is open source, and I am open to fixing and improving it.
-Because the third function can delete and modify potentially important files (like maybe DVD covers, or scanned CD pamphlets), use it with caution.
+Because the "Library Sweep" function can delete and modify potentially important files (like maybe DVD covers, or scanned CD pamphlets), use it with caution.
 Back up first, test second, and only then run it for real.